 It is easy my friends.

-This means that it is on you to provide the love and social interaction with your chinchilla if you choose to adopt.
+But that means that it is on you to provide the love and social interaction your chinchilla needs.

 If your chinchilla had a cage mate or companion for a long time and lost their soul-mate, then you need to ensure you are either replacing that social interaction as time goes on and monitoring how your surviving chinchilla is handling it.